Stepping Stones Fund FAQs

 - Registered charitable industrial and provident society or charitable Cooperative (Bencom)

 Although you can apply even if you already hold a grant from us, you don’t need to be a current or previous grantee of City Bridge Trust.
-Current grant holders of Stepping Stones Fund will only be able to apply again after their project has been successfully completed and their grant closed.
+Current grant holders of Stepping Stones Fund will only be able to apply again after their project has been successfully completed and we have received satisfactory final monitoring.

 The Stepping Stones Fund offers financing under 2 strands: